Settings are available from X-Plane's menu:

 Max number of aircrafts

-Maximum number of aircrafts to follow.
+Maximum number of aircrafts to display.

 Distance in nautical miles around current viewing position which is scanned for live flight data.
-Note that the channels require this value to be converted to kilometers when requesting tracking data, so some rounding occurs.

 Snap to Taxiways